Disability Frequently Asked Questions

 If you are a student in need of more information on disabilities or academic accommodations at Michigan Technological University, contact the Coordinator for Student Disability Services at (906) 487-1494 or email: email@example.com.

-If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact the Institutional Equity Office at (906) 487-3310 or email: firstname.lastname@example.org.
+If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact Institutional Equity and Inclusion at (906) 487-3310 or email: firstname.lastname@example.org.

 How do I submit a grievance related to the ADA?